Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 As for Tripician’s own home country, a wave of states have been attempting to restrict this industry – Florida and Alabama have already banned cultivated meat”, with the former currently facing a lawsuit for the decision.
 “As an American, it angers me,” Tripician says.

 “They don’t have a better idea, but they’re going to shut this down,” he adds.
 State politicians are suggesting that cultivated meat could be bad for farmers and ranchers.
 “That’s just un-American.
-We’re supposed to pick what we want, as long as it’s safe, not supposed to have someone tell us what to do.”
+We’re supposed to pick what we want, as long as it’s safe, [we’re] not supposed to have someone tell us what to do.”

-He appeals to state governors, calling them “smart people” who are “trying to do the right thing”.
-“I would ask them the same question we started with: if you don’t like cultivated meat for whatever reason – probably political, because farmers and ranchers vote – what’s your answer for five, 10, 15, 20, 25 years from now?” he wonders.
+He wants to appeal to state governors, whom he describes as “smart people” who are “trying to do the right thing”: “I would ask them the same question we started with: if you don’t like cultivated meat for whatever reason – probably political because farmers and ranchers vote – what’s your answer for five, 10, 15, 20, 25 years from now?” he wonders.

 “We already have 10% of the global population going to bed hungry every single night.
 What’s that number going to be?
 Is it going to be your kids, your grandkids, your nephews, your nieces, your neighbours?
 What’s your answer?”